 As illustrated in the above video, an attacker can register and make a profile on the website.
 Then they have the access to upload, edit and delete documents/images on their profile.
 An attacker can click on delete to delete their own document and intercept this delete request using a tool called Burp.
 The attacker can then change the assignment_id and asset_id in the POST request to delete some other user’s assignment details.

 An attacker can navigate to the assignment section in their profile, replace their user id with another user ID in the URL and then append a description into the URL.
 The description of that other user is visible to the attacker.

 The exception message which is thrown as a response contains information that could be further exploited by the attacker.

 Issue: Method Interchange/CSRF Token Missing

 An attacker can easily download the data of any user by copying the download URL.
 This is because a GET request is triggering instead of the POST request when downloading attachments.
 Secondly, A CSRF token is missing with the request triggered.

 Issue: Unrestricted File Upload

 An attacker can easily make a profile and upload files to the server that can be abused to exploit other vulnerable sections of an application.
-For example, an attacker can upload an executable file which can attack and exploit other parts of the application.
+For example, an attacker can upload an executable file that can attack and exploit other parts of the application.

 The above vulnerability report is proof that an application has one or more serious vulnerabilities open during a given time period.
-According to WHS report, close to 50% applications remain vulnerable every single day of the year.
+According to the WHS report, close to 50% of applications remain vulnerable every single day of the year.
 We have been helping organizations for the past 10 years with security solutions to uncover all vulnerability gaps.
 Our security reporting follows industry standards such as OWASP and SANS.
 We provide an impact assessment and detailed mitigation proposal for remediation consultation post threat exploitation.